 As Licensed mental health professionals, we are legally and ethically bound to keep the information discussed in your therapy sessions confidential.
 In fact, in order for us to tell outside parties anything, you must sign a form specifically giving us permission to communicate with them.

 There are exceptions to this confidentiality however that include:

 if, in the counselor's judgment, there is a evidence of substantial risk that the student will do physical harm to themselves

 if, in the counselor's judgment, there is evidence of substantial risk that the student will do physical harm to someone else

-if information is shared with a counselor indicating that a child or dependent adult is being abused or harmed see (insert link to Child Abuse Reporting Policy Feb.
-2016)
+if information is shared with a counselor indicating that a child or dependent adult is being abused or harmed.
+For more information pleasee see: Protection of Children Policy

 if there is a disclosure of sexual assualt, there is a minimum of at least an annonymous report that must be made - see Title IX / Misconduct Contact poicy to outline the requirements and procedures in this case.

 if ordered to do so by a judge as part of judicial proceedings

 Why would a student in college come to the Counseling Center anyway?